Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 In a review of 33 patients (3 were younger than 18 years) with low-grade fibromyxoid sarcoma, 21 patients developed a local recurrence after intervals of up to 15 years (median, 3.5 years).
 Fifteen patients developed metastases up to 45 years (median, 5 years) from diagnosis, most commonly to the lungs and pleura.
 This finding emphasizes the need for continued follow-up of these patients.[

 In another report, 14 of 73 patients were younger than 18 years.
 In this series with a relatively short follow up (median of 24 months), only 8 of 54 patients with adequate follow-up developed local (9%) or distant (6%) recurrence.
-This report suggests that the behavior of this tumor might be significantly better than previously reported.[
+This report suggested that the behavior of this tumor might be significantly better than previously reported.[

 Treatment options for low-grade fibromyxoid sarcoma include the following: